usnistgov/ndn-dpdk/docs/forwarder.md

 NDN-DPDK provides TypeScript definitions to help with authoring the activation parameters.
 Commonly used options have description or links to the corresponding Go documentation.
-You may install the NPM package from `/usr/local/share/ndn-dpdk/ndn-dpdk.npm.tgz`, and then construct an object of `ActivateFwArgs` type.
+You may install the NPM package from `/usr/local/share/ndn-dpdk/ndn-dpdk.npm.tgz` (built from [js](../js) directory), and then construct an object of `ActivateFwArgs` type.

 [docs/activate](activate) is a sample TypeScript project that generates the activation parameters.
 To use the sample: